TristynAlxander/set-up/README.md

 Re-Strart your Computer.

-       # Compile and Install Python, this will take a while.
+       # Compile and Install Python, this may take a while.
 Use your version.
        pyenv install #3.9.7

 Note: Use `pyenv virtualenv <python_version> <environment_name>` to create new environments.